-Business Overview Founded in 1981, Heritage is a leading specialty contractor providing masonry and masonry-related services to the commercial building industry.
-Operations Heritage focuses on the restoration of existing structures, including masonry procurement, installation and restoration, concrete structure restoration, waterproofing and coating repair.
+Business Overview Founded in 1981, Heritage is a leading specialty contractor providing masonry and masonry-related and restoration, concrete structure restoration, waterproofing and coating repair.
 Heritage provides quality customer service and workmanship throughout the New England area, employing over 100 highly skilled masons, carpenters and laborers during peak times.
 New England's abundance of university campuses, hospitals and historic urban architecture using brick and stone construction, combined with the high concentration of concrete parking structures and tunnels, represents large and attractive market opportunities for Heritage.

+Operations Heritage focuses on the restoration of existing structures, including masonry procurement, installation owners, developers and municipalities.

-Customers Heritage works with many large regional and national general contractors, commercial real estate owners, developers and municipalities.
+Customers Heritage works with many large regional and national general contractors, commercial real estate contributed an additional US\$3.5 million to Heritage, inclusive of US\$2.5 million of additional preferred equity and US\$1.0 million in exchange for a minority ownership of the common equity in Heritage and converted all remaining redeemable at par units to non-redeemable at par units.
+Alaris has US\$18.5 million invested in Heritage.

 Contribution Summary Alaris contributed US\$15 million of preferred equity to Heritage in January 2018.
+In May 2022, Alaris

+LMS

-US\$3 million of units held in Heritage are redeemable at par.
-In May 2022, Alaris contributed an additional US\$3.5 million to Heritage, inclusive of US\$2.5 million of additional preferred equity and US\$1.0 million in exchange for a minority ownership of the common equity in Heritage and converted all remaining redeemable at par units to non-redeemable at par units.
-Alaris has US\$18.5 million invested in Heritage.
-LMS Business Overview LMS is a concrete reinforcing steel (rebar) fabricator and installer providing post-tensioning, trucking and crane services.
+LMS is a concrete reinforcing steel (rebar) fabricator and installer providing post-tensioning, trucking and crane services.
 As an installer and supplier, LMS has the advantage of having low fixed costs and fixed assets, which allows LMS to be profitable during various negative economic scenarios as it can adjust its labour force to match the activity level.

+Operations

-Operations LMS fabricates and installs concrete reinforcing rebar and post-tensioning services for construction projects mainly in British Columbia, Alberta, Saskatchewan, Manitoba and California.
+LMS fabricates and installs concrete reinforcing rebar and post-tensioning services for construction projects mainly in British Columbia, Alberta, Saskatchewan, Manitoba and California.
 Project types include: (a) Infrastructure Projects - light rail transit, water treatment plants, tunnels, hydro facilities and bridge decks; (b) Commercial projects - high rise office space, aquatic centers or airport terminals; (c) Residential - high rise developments; and (d) Institutional - university residences, hospitals and community centers.
 LMS has up to 600 employees during peak season.

-Customers LMS' customers are typically large general contractors and developers.
-Alaris provided \$51 million to LMS in 2 tranches during 2007 and converted a \$3 million short-term Contribution Summary note for additional preferred units in LMS in 2013, provided an additional US\$4.35 million contribution in March 2016 to help fund a strategic acquisition in California, bringing the total contributions to approximately \$60 million.
-PFGP Business Overview PFGP is a franchisee of Planet Fitness® and founded in 2008.
+LMS' customers are typically large general contractors and developers.

+Alaris provided \$51 million to LMS in 2 tranches during 2007 and converted a \$3 million short-term note for additional preferred units in LMS in 2013, provided an additional US\$4.35 million contribution in March 2016 to help fund a strategic acquisition in California, bringing the total contributions to approximately \$60 million.

+Ohana

+Ohana is a franchisee of Planet Fitness® and founded in 2008.
 Planet Fitness® is one of the largest gym franchise systems in the U.S. Planet Fitness aims to provide a high-quality fitness experience at a low cost ("High-Value Low Price") with memberships starting at US\$10 per month.

+Operations

-Operations Through its affiliates, PFGP operates over 70 fitness clubs in Maryland, Tennessee, Florida, District of Columbia, Washington State and California and has area development agreements ("ADAs") to open over 50 new Planet Fitness® clubs in those same states.
-PFGP has grown to become one of the largest founder owned franchisees in the Planet Fitness® system.
-PFGP has its head office in Timonium, Maryland.
+Through its affiliates, Ohana operates over 70 fitness clubs in Maryland, Tennessee, Florida, District of Columbia, Washington State and California and has area development agreements ("ADAs") to open over 50 new Planet Fitness® clubs in those same states.
+Ohana has grown to become one of the largest founder owned franchisees in the Planet Fitness® system.
+Ohana has its head office in Timonium, Maryland.

-Contribution Summary Alaris contributed US\$35 million to PFGP in November 2014 and US\$5 million on July 1, 2015.
-In May million in exchange for US\$43.7 million of additional preferred units and US\$16.5 million in exchange for a minority interest in the common equity of PFGP.
-As part of the incremental investment, Alaris exchanged our then-current preferred units that carried a cost basis of US\$20.8 million for US\$27.8 million of new preferred units, crystallizing a US\$7 million realized gain in the process.
-Following this transaction, the total investment in PFGP amounted to US\$88 million, US\$71.5 million of preferred units and US\$16.5 million of common equity.
-In December 2019, Alaris contributed an additional US\$1.0 million, which included US\$0.8 million of preferred units and US\$0.2 million of additional interest in the common equity.
-In March 2020, Alaris contributed an additional US\$3.5 million, which included US\$2.8 million of preferred units and US\$0.7 million of additional common equity.
-In December 2022, Alaris contributed an additional US\$2.1 million, which included US\$1.7 million of preferred units and US\$0.4 million of additional common equity.
-The contributions made in December 2019, March 2020 and December 2022 are part of a commitment by Alaris to fund a total of US\$8 million to assist PFGP with expansion into Australia.
-Alaris' remaining commitment for this expansion is US\$1.4 million.
-Following these additional contributions, the total investment in PFGP amounts to US\$94.6 million, US\$76.9 million of preferred units and US\$17.7 million of common equity.
-PFGP may pay a portion of its Distribution, subject to a maximum of 4% of the contributed capital in any year, as a payment in kind, compounding at 10% annually.

-2018, PFGP partially redeemed US\$25.0 million.
-In July 2019, Alaris contributed an additional US\$60.2